I’m Tom Hardison

 I was stretched to learn and grow as a leader, building my own capacity and developing people around me as the company grew.

-I helped facilitate HP Process of Management courses to develop a collective culture based on:
+I helped facilitate HP Process of Management courses to develop a generative culture based on:

 These were the best years for me, as I absorbed the pragmatic practices that served HP well.